sachinlamba/book-shelf/README.md

 1. We can implement pagination for large set of books.
 2. CSS can be improved with bootstrap/material.
 3. I reused my code from [react-message-preview](https://www.npmjs.com/package/react-message-preview) module which was developed by in React V15 earlier.
+4. To deploy it to Heroku, We need to update action's REST URL ;)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).